FrenchFrogs/framework/MANUAL.md

 ####Stack method - if you don't need index into the container

  - **shift** + singular name :  Shift an element off the beginning of the container
- - **unshift** + singular name : Prepend one or more elements to the beginning of the container
+ - **prepend** + singular name : Prepend one or more elements to the beginning of the container
- - **push** + singular name : Push one element onto the end of the container
+ - **append** + singular name : Push one element onto the end of the container
  - **pop** + singular name : Pop the element off the end of the container